 We have the knowledge and resources to push back against insurance companies, case defendants, and their lawyers.
 You will never face them alone in the process when you hire the Morris Bart law office to represent your case.

 There are legal deadlines known as the statute of limitations that apply to your case.
 The amount of time you have to pursue a claim depends upon the facts of your case.
-Under Mississippi Code Annotated § 15-1-49, you generally have three years to file a lawsuit, which may seem like a significant period, but it can pass quickly when going through medical treatments, missing time at work, and more.
+Under Miss.
+Code Ann. § 15-1-49, you generally have three years to file a lawsuit, which may seem like a significant period, but it can pass quickly when going through medical treatments, missing time at work, and more.

 Be aware that missing your deadline will result in a forfeiture of your rights to a civil award.
 A Gulfport defective back-up signals lawyer can help you meet the statutory deadlines that apply.

 A Gulfport Defective Back-Up Signals Lawyer Will Help